How do gold half sovereign value by the year?

 Should I invest in half gold sovereigns and are they valuable?

-When investing in gold coins or bars, it is best to diversify your gold portfolio.
+When investing in gold coins or gold bars, it is best to diversify your gold portfolio in 24 carat gold and 22 carat gold.
 Precious metals offer a safe haven during times of economic uncertainty.
 The Sovereigns investment is an excellent addition to any portfolio.
 Gold sovs are regarded as some of the most attractive coins in the world, offering investors a superior option to speculate into gold.
 Sovereigns have had an enduring reputation and continue to trade at a premium over the spot price of gold.
 With its divisibility, half-sovereigns offer investors the convenience of purchasing smaller quantities of gold especially when you are looking to invest first time.